mccrabney/Reascripts/README.md

-note that quickly retriggering scripts that move cursor/RE forwards/backwards will trigger the [ReaScript task control "Script name" is running in the background] message. for each action, select "new instance" and "remember choice" this will retrigger the script and it should behave as expected when hammering a directional key.
+note that quickly retriggering scripts that move cursor/RE forwards/backwards will trigger the [ReaScript task control "Script name" is running in the background] message. for each action, select "new instance" and "remember choice" this will retrigger the script and it should behave as expected when hammering a directional key...